Unduly Lenient Sentences

 4. Summary of the Mitigation and Mitigating Features

-- Summary of any text, victim personal statement, personal letter from the offender, character evidence/references, pre-sentence report, psychiatric or medical report or other documents relevant to sentence;Whether the judge expressed any views relevant to sentence in the course of the trial or the summing up.
+- Summary of any text, victim personal statement, personal letter from the offender, character evidence/references, pre-sentence report, psychiatric or medical report or other documents relevant to sentence.
+If copies of these have not been obtained, please highlight their existence so that copies can be requested.

 - Any convictions.